cfbolz/pypy-15-blog/blogpost.rst

 new boxes are allocated all the time.

-With the help of virtuals a very significant portion of all allocations in the generated machine code can be compeltely removed.
+With the help of virtuals a very significant portion of all allocations in the generated machine code can be completely removed.
 Even if they can't be removed, often the allocation can be delayed or moved into an error path, or even into a deoptimization_ path, and thus disappear from the generated machine code completely.